lightRajat/HangMan/README.md

 ```javascript
 import { HangMan } from './PATH/TO/hangman.js';
 ```
-3. **Initialize** the game object with an optional argument representing the tries that should be given to the player *(defaults to 7)* and another optional argument representing a list, containing custom words to be available in the program apart from the default words.
+3. **Initialize** the game object with an optional *integer* parameter representing the tries that should be given to the player *(defaults to 7)* and another optional parameter representing a *list of strings*, containing custom words to be available in the program apart from the default words.
 ```javascript
 const game = new HangMan(10, WORD_LIST);
 ```